jordemort/jordemort.github.io/src/pages/index.md

 I helped build two different ones for a company that used to be called Cleversafe, but is now [IBM Cloud Object Storage](https://www.ibm.com/cloud/object-storage).
 I worked on another distribution for GitHub, which lives inside of [GitHub Enterprise Server](https://docs.github.com/en/enterprise-server@3.5/admin/overview/about-github-enterprise-server).

-Currently, I'm freelancing, [writing articles](portfolio), investing tiny amounts of money in friends' companies, and [working on a product of my own](https://caketop.app).
+Currently, I'm [writing articles](portfolio), investing tiny amounts of money in friends' companies, and working on my own products and freelancing as [Caketop](https://caketop.app).

 I am most comfortable programming in Python or C; I can also be happy and productive in Ruby or Perl.
 I am very well-versed in bash and POSIX shell scripting.